Apartments for patients' families

 Many leukaemia patients that need to have a transplant live in the same city where they receive treatment or in areas nearby.
 However, there are cases in which their place of residence is too far away to be able to get to the hospital quickly in the case of an emergency, or for out-patient treatment, etc. If these patients were to remain in hospital, it would normally mean two things: the occupation of a hospital bed which could be taken up by another patient, and being unable to enjoy the comfort of being in a private and more comfortable environment.

 The José Carreras Foundation participates in the Residential Transplant Programme with the Hospital Clínico in Barcelona and has an apartment available in close proximity to the medical centre.
 The Hospital Clínico project is the only one of its kind in Spain and has been in operation since 2003.
 As part of this system, patients who live in the city are able to return to their house the day after their transplant and will receive check-ups by a nurse once or twice a day.
 At present, patients who live more than one hour by car from the Hospital Clínico at peak time are excluded from this service.
 Patients who are unable to make use of this type of transplant because they live far away from the hospital can make use of the Residential Transplants Programme thanks to the apartment provided by the Foundation.

-José María was the first patient to participate in this new programme.
-Like him, patients can be in a more intimate space and in the continual presence of their family, with all the comforts they would normally expect in a home.
+Patients can be in a more intimate space and in the continual presence of their family, with all the comforts they would normally expect in a home.
 Additionally, in the event of an emergency, the patient benefits from being a short distance from the hospital, as well as from the constant attention of a team of nurses.